sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/en/guides/ui/corpuscreator/README.md

 * **Author**: This extracts the text only (no tags) from any matching elements to be used as author metadata.
 * **Documents**: This allows you to extract multiple documents from an HTML document (such as individual posts in a blog).
 When this is used in combination with the options above, the other queries expressions will be relative to each sub-document (not to the original document root node).
 * **Group by**: When used in conjunction with a *Documents* option, this allows you to group multiple documents together that share the same value.
 For instance, if a page has multiple article tags, you can group all of the articles together based on the value of the author (so there would be one document per author with all of the articles from each grouped together).
 This option is ignored if *Documents* isn't specified.

+Additional Metadata:

+* **Publication Date**: An indication of the publication date (there's no pre-defined format for this but often it's useful to have alphabetically sortable values such as a year number).
+* **Publisher**: The publisher of the document.
+* **Location**: The publication location of the document.
+* **Keywords**: Any keywords associated with the document.
+* **Collection**: An indication of the collection to which this document belongs.

+Finally, there's a box where you can provide user-defined metadata.
+This is currently used for advanced features in Voyant and won't be generally useful.
+The format is to have one entry per line where the metadata name points to a selector:

+	htmlGenreQuery=.genre
+	htmlVolumeQuery=div@volume

 These options currently use the [Jsoup library](https://jsoup.org/) and support its [full syntax](https://jsoup.org/cookbook/extracting-data/selector-syntax) as described below.
 Rather than using trial and error in creating Voyant corpora, you can first <a href="https://try.jsoup.org" target="_blank">try Jsoup</a> with your HTML document.